nennigb/EasterEig/README.md

 ```
 pip install -e path/to/EeasterEig
 ```
-> The specified versions in `install_requires` field from `setup.py` are given to ensure the backward compatibility up to python 3.5.
-You can safely use a more recent version for recent python version.
+> The version of the required libraries specified in `install_requires` field from `setup.py` are given to ensure the backward compatibility up to python 3.5.
+A more recent version of these libraries can be safely used for recent python version.

 ### Using python setuptools
 Go to root folder.